-I wish I could go back in time five years and teach myself a couple of tips about running a business.
+I wish I could go back in time six years and teach myself a couple of tips about running a business.
 Along with the excitement and growth that I had every year, I also learned many things… and often the hard way.
-I don’t want you to wait five years to learn what I have.
+I don’t want you to wait six years to learn what I have.
 And if you don’t want to learn the harder way, you’re in the right place!
 I put together the 10 tips I wish I knew when I started my business.

 Tip #1 You Need More Than Just “Your” Skill

 My first big mistake was thinking that all I needed in order to achieve my business dreams were good design skills.
 But there’s much more to it!
 As a business owner, you have to take take care of other factors, and not only what you want to offer.
 I’ve needed skills in marketing, finances, communication, organization, customer service, and a lot of patience!
 Be open to learn and embrace these new skills.